Home > Travel information > Special travel needs > Traveling with infants

 Changing tables are available on Boeing 747, 757-300, 767, 777, 787 and select 757-200.
 Your flight attendant will be able to direct you to the proper lavatory.
 Please bring an adequate supply of diapers for your trip.

-If you are traveling with an infant please be sure to bring enough food and supplies with you.
+If you are traveling with an infant, please bring enough food and supplies with you.
 Our flights are not equipped to heat baby bottles.
 You may request hot water or ice from a flight attendant to keep items hot or cold.

 For information on available food and beverage choices, please see the Inflight Dining page.